bhojkamal/devops/README.md

 **Important:**  The Traefik labels in the `server` service are crucial for routing.
 Make sure these are configured correctly for your domain setup.

-Copy compose.yml and dock to your root folder.
+Copy compose.yml and dock to your root folder. dock has shell/bash script and shortcut for docker compose command.
 You are ready to go

 ## Contributing